difference between sea lion and seal

 On the other hand, sea lions are bigger and more muscular.
 They have a thicker fur coat that helps them stay warm in water and on land.
 Their front flippers have long, flexible digits that allow them to “walk” on land, climb rocks, and even swim backward.
 Their hind flippers are broad and flat, which makes them excellent swimmers and divers.

-See also difference between demand and quantity demanded
+See also difference between male and female ribs

 In terms of behavior, sea lions are more social and vocal than seals.
 They’re known for their distinctive barks and roars, which they use to communicate with one another.
 They also gather in large groups on rocky shores or man-made structures called rookeries, where they mate, give birth, and raise their young.